bluepeach1121/bluepeach1121.github.io/_posts/2026-08-29-Diffusion-Language-Models-and-inference.md

 Much of the recent inference work is converging on hybrid designs: blockwise causal structure, partial KV reuse, dynamic token commitment etc.

 Its going to be interesting to follow how this problem would be solved and maybe one day they can be a viable alternative to autoregressive models.
+I wrote an initial draft with pen and paper before transcribing it into mathjax and markdown.

 ---